Grace89/Occupancy-simulations/README.md

 # Occupancy-simulations
-Code simulates and analyzes data for species that range in occupancy and detection probability

 Author(s).
 Year of publication.
 Title of your article.
 Journal.

 DiRenzo, G. V., Che-Castaldo, C., Rugenski, A., Brenes, R., Whiles, M. R., Pringle, C. M., Kilham, S. S, and Lips, K. R. 2016.
 Disassembly of a tadpole community by a multi-host fungal pathogen with limited evidence of recovery.
 Ecological Applications.
 ________________________________________
 Data S1

 Descriptive title of the data and/or code.
 Optimizing species detection and sampling schemes
 ________________________________________